Packaging

 Create a new folder outside of our example project

-Create a new virtual environment (Dependency management)
+Create a new virtual environment and activate it (more on this in Dependency management)

 Install the example package from the project folder into the new environment: